Print Options

 Policy Scope

 The following guidelines are intended to describe the process by which a student enrolled in a course where the College of Allied Health Professions (CAHP) is granting credit and assigning faculty to teach the course can appeal an academic evaluation.
 Courses taught outside of the CAHP will be handled in the college that is granting the credit.
-The student may reach out to the CAHP Conduct Officer, who also serves as the Assistant Dean for Academic Affairs, with questions about the process or eligibility of the appeal to fall within the CAHP’s appeals of academic evaluations process.
+The student may reach out to the CAHP Conduct Officer, who also serves as the Associate Dean for Academic Affairs, with questions about the process or eligibility of the appeal to fall within the CAHP’s appeals of academic evaluations process.

 Policy Definitions